GeekyAnts/laravel-inertia-sharedo/README.md

     A Sharedo folder containing Vue.js components will be created in your resources directory.
 You can now easily customise your Sharedo's Vuejs components 🚀

-4. Execute this command to migrate Bouncer migrations and the new_users_share_dialog table:
+4. Execute this command to migrate Bouncer migrations and the new_users_sharedo table:

     ```jsx
     php artisan migrate